flyteorg/flytekit/plugins/README.md

 Plugins should have their own unit tests.

 ## Guidelines 📜
-Some guidelines to help you write the Flytekit plugins.
+Some guidelines to help you write the Flytekit plugins better.

 1. The folder name has to be `flytekit-*`, e.g., `flytekit-hive`.
 In case you want to group for a specific service, then use `flytekit-aws-athena`.
 2. Flytekit plugins use a concept called [Namespace packages](https://packaging.python.org/guides/creating-and-discovering-plugins/#using-namespace-packages), and thus, the package structure is essential.